Why does charging my car need an app?!

 I recently drove four hours from home to attend an investment summit in Exeter.
 I arrived, cranky and ready to get on with my day.
 All I needed to do was park and pay.
 Simple enough, or so I thought.

-The only obvious option was an app.
-Not one I already had, of course, so that's another one to add to the collection.
+The only option to pay for parking was via an app.
+Not one that I had already downloaded (of course, so that's another one to add to the collection).
 Fortunately, it was sunny, there was a mobile signal, and I had time to spare.
 Even so, it took ten minutes to pay for parking.
 And what did I get at the end of it, given that this company now had all my details?
 A nice countdown clock on my phone screen.
 Plus a 30p transaction fee for the privilege.

 Here's the thing about apps: we didn't collectively decide they were the answer to everything.
 (Some) businesses did, and it's not hard to understand why.
 An app means an account, an account means data, and data means a relationship they own and can monetise long after you've driven away.
 Every time I buy a coffee from a major chain now, someone asks if I want to use their app.
 No. No, I do not.
 I just want the coffee, to pay for it and go (usually with a polite thank you!)